The facts: What you need to know about the crisis in Yemen

 Yemen has been vulnerable for years.
 Even before the current conflict, around half the population lived below the poverty line, and the country faced chronic instability, weak governance, underdevelopment, unemployment and hunger.

-In late 2014, as the country’s relatively new president, Abdrabbuh Mansour Hadi, struggled to remedy his country’s challenges, an armed group called the Houthis moved into the capital city, Sana’a, and took over government institutions.
+In late 2014, the country’s president, Abdrabbuh Mansour Hadi, struggled to remedy his country’s challenges, including corruption, unemployment and food insecurity.
+It was during this time that an armed group called the Houthis moved into the capital city, Sana’a, and took over government institutions.
 Hadi and other senior government officials fled Yemen after the takeover.

 Shortly after, a coalition of a dozen states, led by Saudi Arabia, launched a military campaign to take back Houthi-held areas and restore power to Hadi’s government.
 The conflict has only heightened since then as each of the warring parties attempts to gain leverage, leading to widespread destruction, displacement and hunger for millions of innocent civilians.